ambientkit/ambient/cmd/myapp/README.md

-# Sample Application Tutorial
+# Sample App Tutorial

-This folder contains a sample application to demonstrate how to use Ambient.
+This folder contains a sample app to demonstrate how to use Ambient.

 ## Quickstart on Local